dingonewen/BranchBarber/README.md

             └─ Now: Researching Linux kernel flags
 ```

 By the time you answer the tenth side question, you've forgotten why you opened the chat.
-BranchBarber maps exactly this kind of drift, labels each diversion, and lets you jump back to any point in the tree without losing work.
+Branch Barber maps exactly this kind of drift, labels each diversion, and lets you jump back to any point in the tree without losing work.

 ---